 The Connecticut Health Insurance Exchange (Access Health Ct) began offering medical coverage to residents of the state beginning in October of 2013.
-Policies were effective in 2014 and pre-existing conditions will continue to be covered without any extra surcharge or increase in deductible or copay.
+2015 Open Enrollment starts on November 15th (2014) and pre-existing conditions will continue to be covered without any extra surcharge or increase in deductible or copay.
 Affordable plans for individuals, families and small business owners are available and the state operates the website instead of the federal government.